crystal-bit/space-shooter/game-design-doc/game-design-document.md

 ## Spaceship movement

+The spaceship can move in all directions (with a joystick or WASD) but it can't go outside the boundary of the screen.

 ## Fire bullet (no powerup)

+If the player presses down or holds the fire key, a bullet will spawn in the spaceship position and will move to the direction it's facing.

 ## Spawn powerup

+After an enemy has been killed, it has a x% chance of spawning a powerup.
+The powerup slowly falls towards the scrolling direction and disappears after n seconds.

 ## Collect powerup

+The player can collect a powerup simply by touching it before it disappears.

 ## Fire bullet - Powerup1

+With this powerup, the bullet is larger and deals more damage to enemies.

 ## Fire bullet - Powerup2

 ## Enemy spawn

+The enmies come in waves from the edge of the screen.

+There are different wave movements and formations, randomly selected at the start of each one.

 ## Enemy fire bullet